AMS Policies and Expectations

 Electronic Device Expectations

-- 3rd Offense and Thereafter - The staff member will take the device and give it to the office and a parent will be notified to pick up the device.
+• 3rd offense and thereafter - the staff member will take the device and give it to the office and a parent will be notified to pick up the device.

 Entry and Exit Before and After School

-- Students should enter through their designated grade level door no later than 8:05.
+• Students should enter through their designated grade level door no later than 8:05.

-- Students must exit the building by 3:30 and may exit out any door.
+• Students must exit the building by 3:30 and may exit out any door.
 Any exceptions to this will require administrative approval.

-- Students may remain in the building after 3:30 if they are staying for:
+• Students may remain in the building after 3:30 if they are staying for:

-- Sports practices or games
+• Sports practices or games

-- Meeting with a teacher
+• Meeting with a teacher

-- Participating in a club
+• Participating in a club

-- Homework Club
+• Homework Club

-- Any other school related activity
+• Any other school related activity

 Inclement Weather Policy

 When there are inclement weather conditions such as rain, falling snow, and/or actual temperatures below 20 degrees, students are allowed to enter the building upon their arrival to school.
 Once students enter through their designated grade level door, they must wait in the hallway until the first bell rings at 8:05.
-Additionally, our Media Center is open for students to drop in Monday through Friday from 7:30-8:05, provided that they work on homework or read a book.
+Additionally, our Cafeteria is open for students to drop in Monday through Friday from 7:30-8:05, provided that they work on homework or read a book.